tvl83/DeveloperDocumentation/src/content/sdk-documentation/connections.md

 Also see [Connecting A Robot](/sphero-robot-basics/connecting-a-robot) for the consumer connection experience.

 ### Overview
 The Sphero Robot SDKs all connect to robots using the same **DiscoveryAgent** concept.
 In order to connect, simply register for *robot connection state change* notifications and start Discovery.
-If your App is specific to one robot, use the specific DiscoveryAgent to the protocol.
+If your App is specific to one type of robot (Sphero or Ollie), use the DiscoveryAgent specific to the protocol.

 ### Import Sphero Robot SDK